redhat-performance/openstack-templates/RDU-Scale/Ocata/6048R/README.md

 to a [52 node overcloud](52nodes.txt) with mixed HCI and non-HCI computes.

-## Heat Templates

-See [custom-templates](custom-templates) to see the TripleO Heat Templates that were used to do the deployment.

 ## Ironic Profiles

 I modified the instackenv.json I was issued with the servers in order